Interstate 410

-Interstate 410 (abbreviated I-410, and colloquially called Loop 410) is a loop route of I-10 around San Antonio, Texas.
-It is identified as Connally Loop in honor of former Texas Governor John Connally.
+Interstate 410 (I-410), colloquially Loop 410, is an auxiliary route of I-10 around San Antonio, Texas.
+It is identified as the Connally Loop in honor of former Texas Governor John Connally.

 Route description

 I-410 circumnavigates the city of San Antonio, officially beginning and ending at the junction with I-35 on the southwest side of the loop.
 There are vast differences between the northern arc and southern arc of the loop.
-The northern arc serves the heavily urbanized portions of San Antonio and is currently being upgraded to as many as five lanes in each direction.
-The southern arc resembles more of a rural interstate as it transverses, for the most part, undeveloped portions of San Antonio as a four-lane interstate.
-I-410 intersects I-10 twice, I-35 twice, I-37 once, as well as US Route 90 (US 90), US 281, and Texas State Highway 151 (SH 151), all freeways in the San Antonio metro area with the exception of Loop 1604, which forms a secondary loop around the city, and PA 1502 (Wurzbach Parkway), which is located about 2 mi outside the loop on the north side.
-I-410 serves San Antonio International Airport, Lackland AFB, Fort Sam Houston, South Texas Medical Center, Southwest Research Institute, and Toyota Motor Manufacturing Texas.
+The northern arc serves the heavily urbanized portions of San Antonio and is currently being widened to as many as five lanes in each direction.
+The southern arc resembles more of a rural Interstate as it transverses, for the most part, undeveloped portions of San Antonio as a four-lane Interstate.
+I-410 intersects I-10 twice, I-35 twice, I-37 once, as well as U.S. Highway 90 (US 90), US 281, and State Highway 151 (SH 151), all freeways in Greater San Antonio with the exception of Loop 1604, which forms a secondary loop around the city, and Wurzbach Parkway, which is located about 2 mi outside the loop on the north side.
+I-410 serves San Antonio International Airport, Lackland Air Force Base, Fort Sam Houston, the South Texas Medical Center, Southwest Research Institute, and Toyota Motor Manufacturing Texas.